AkashSivapalan/BankingAPITransactionsTask/README.md

 Steps to run on Docker:

-  Enter a terminal and navigate the the root of this project, bankingapi Execute the following command to build the project: docker build -t spring-boot-docker .
+Enter a terminal and navigate the the root of this project, bankingapi Build the JAR file with maven.
+You can do it with the command mvn clean install or if you have an IDE such as IntelliJ, select mvn install from the menu
+Execute the following command to build the project: docker build -t spring-boot-docker .
 Execute the following command to run project: docker run -p 8080:8080 spring-boot-docker

 The project will be available on localhost:8080

 Steps to execute on an IDE:

 Open the project in your IDE and navigate to bankingapi\src\main\java\com\bankingapi\bankingapi Open the file BankingapiApplication.java and run it.

 The project will be available on localhost:8080

-API Routes and Payloads:
+API Routes and Payloads Examples:

+\*Replaces Values With Values You Want

+Creating a new account(POST):
+/register
+{
+"name":"Dave",
+"balance":12.50
+}

+Fund Transfer(POST)
+/transfer
+{
+"accountSender":"6d2268c3-aebc-45e2-86db-ebd54bb9883e",
+"accountReceiver":"8535fe8e-c57d-47eb-9cea-4b461654d7b6",
+"funds":"15.73"
+}

+User Transaction History(GET)
+/transactions/{accountId}

+Get User(GET)
+/user/{accountId}
+-> Although this get call wasn't included in the specifications, I added the call to check user balances after performing fund transfers.
+Decided to leave this call in the project for the person viewing this project